Survival Guide For Winter Cycling

-Cycling through winter can seen like a daunting idea, even for those who have ridden in the colder months many times before.
+Cycling through winter can seem like a daunting idea, even for those who have ridden in the colder months many times before.

 Although we’d admit that it’s hard to beat cruising around in the summer, with short-sleeves and sunglasses, there’s still a lot of enjoyment to be had from winter riding – let alone the benefits of keeping your legs turning, and a bit of (very) fresh air.